| Layer | Description | Example |

 Specialty plots (bonus material)

 In this last section, I would like to introduce you to some specialty plots that require more advanced features of ggplot2 or additional R packages.
 As you embark on your journey of learning R, the immediate necessity of these specific types of graphs may not be apparent.
-However, with time, as you delve deeper into the realms of data analysis and visualization, you’ll likely find these visual representations increasingly valuable.
+However, with time, as you delve deeper into data visualization in your own work, you’ll likely find these visual representations increasingly valuable.

 Scatterplot matrix